 In addition to identifying local risks, the Inspect2Protect website reveals historical building standards that probably applied to your home’s construction.
 It lists the most relevant upgrades to bring a house of that age in that location up to current standards.
 Simply prioritize the upgrades from the list that you haven’t done yet to generate a resiliency upgrade plan for your home.
-The Federal Alliance for Safe Homes (FLASH), a consumer advocacy group for homebuyers, released the first homebuyers guide to resilience against natural disasters.
+The Federal Alliance for Safe Homes (FLASH), a consumer advocacy group for homebuyers, released the first homebuyer’s guide to resilience against natural disasters in 2021.
 Although the focus of the guide is on homebuying, it also includes a granular list of recommended home retrofits organized by type of disaster.

 Many of these upgrades, like improving attic insulation to prevent ice dams or upgrading roofing to withstand fire and extreme weather, can also significantly improve your home’s energy efficiency.
-Resilient upgrades not only keep you safer and reduce the cost of operating your home; they can also increase resale value.
-A study in Oklahoma found that homes with tornado safe rooms sold for an average of 3.5% more than those without.
+Resilient upgrades not only keep you safer and reduce the cost of operating your home; but they can also increase resale value.
+A study in Oklahoma found that homes with tornado-safe rooms sold for an average of 3.5% more than those without.
 According to Zillow, your roof replacement can make you more likely to sell for your full asking price and reduce the time your house spends on the market.